Reprise: Personal Review – Remember Me

 “You know what the worst part of growing old is?
 So many of the people you’ve known all your life are gone; and you realize you didn’t take the time to appreciate them while you still could.” ~ Dr. Dalen Quaice

 As you can tell, the Star Trek: The Next Generation Remember Me episode resounds with me, still.
 It freakishly retraced in its telling a heartbreaking memory of mine.
 I don’t believe there is closure to the loss of a loved one.
 Some loops never close.
 Still, this proved to be one of the best shows of the ST:TNG fourth season, and a turning point, of sorts, for me.
 Thankfully, the producers of the show didn’t accept the initial draft of the story where it turned out to be all a dream (!).
-It never would have had the impact that it does, at least for me, if they had gone that direction.
+It never would have had the impact that it does, for fans and me, if they had gone that direction.

 For all I know, the woman who was my mother brought with her in those last moments the loved ones from this world.
 I’d like to think so.
 Perchance, this life of ours is finite and the universe we inhabit is at once infinite.
 Or maybe, it’s the other way around.
 Who knows?